curtburk/Fed-Navy-containerized-docker/README.md

 A fully functional maritime surveillance intelligence tool that analyzes reconnaissance imagery in real time.
 Upload an aerial or satellite image of a vessel and the system generates a structured intelligence report including vessel classification, threat assessment, synthetic geolocation, and contextual recommendations.

-The application runs **Qwen3-VL-8B-Instruct**, a state-of-the-art vision-language model served via **vLLM** for high-performance GPU inference.
+The application runs **Qwen3-VL-8B-Instruct-FP8**, a state-of-the-art vision-language model with FP8 quantization served via **vLLM** for high-performance GPU inference.
+FP8 quantization reduces the memory footprint to ~9GB with virtually no loss in quality, enabling deployment on a wider range of GPU hardware.
 A single model handles both image understanding and natural language report generation — no separate text model needed.

 Each analysis displays **token consumption metrics** (prompt, completion, and total tokens) — demonstrating exactly what the inference cost would be on a cloud API, and why on-premises inference eliminates those costs entirely.